hanwenzhang123/fullstack-note/04-note/README.md

 - Angular data flows both ways and hence debugging is often difficult.
 - Vue mainly uses HTML templates with some JSX, while React only uses JSX that allows you to insert HTML directly into JS code.
 - React alway passes the data to view, and to update the view, you need to use a callback to update it -> different from react and angualr

-#### What is Next.js
-- Next.js is a React framework for production created by Vercel (A fullstack framework for ReactJS)

-#### Key Features & Benefits
-- server-side rendering (initial load rendered by the server, great for SEO & performance)
-- file-based routing (define pages and routes with files and folders instead of code)
-- fullstack capabilities (backend api code using nodeJS)
-- static-site generation (pre-generate a html file)
-- API routes (build your own API endpoints)
-- Typescript/Sass support
-- smart bundling
-- route pre-fetching

-#### server-side rendering
-- initial load rendered by the server
-- pre-render React components on server which is great for SEO & performance
-- then SPA handled by React for fast interactive UI, regenerated everytime for incoming reuqest

-#### static-site generation
-- contain full html code that is good for seo during the build process
-- pre-generate a html file that can be stored that can be served by a CDN which is faster, can be cached and reused

-#### data fetching for pre-rendering
-Two forms of pre-rendering:
-- static-site generation
-- server-side rendering

-Functions:
-- `getStaticProps()` - static-site generation, fetch data during build time, faster when data not change all the time and no needs access to request object
-- `getStaticPaths()` - dynamically generate paths based on the data we are fetching, can only be used with getStaticProps
-- `getServerSideProps()` - server-side rendering, regenerating and fetching data for every incoming request

 [[↑] Back to top](#table-of-contents)